 M11 Gorey to Enniscorthy

-The scheme includes fifty-seven new structures, including eight overbridges, five under bridges, thirty-one farm accommodation underpasses, and three Rail River bridges.
+The scheme included fifty-seven new structures, including eight overbridges, five under bridges, thirty-one farm accommodation underpasses, and three rail river bridges.

 By partnering with Invesis and Iridium Concessionaires de Infrastructure S.A., the project was delivered three months in advance of the construction schedule.
 Prompt delivery of the concession was paramount for the client to minimise disruption to motorists and significantly improve traffic flow.